-The Line of Sight is not blocked if it only skims a blocking corner, passing at a 45 degree angle exactly through the intersection of four Spaces where only one side is blocked.
+The Line of Sight is not blocked if it only skims a blocking corner, passing at an angle exactly through the intersection of four Spaces where only one side is blocked.
 If both sides of the intersection are blocked, however, the Line of Sight is blocked.